Data Centers in Coeur D'alene

 Natural Disaster Risk

 Coeur d'Alene has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 39.99 out of 100, as of September 2025.
-This score is considerably lower than many major markets on the West Coast.
+This positions the area as a very low-risk location compared to the national average, making it an excellent choice for resilient infrastructure.